codeworksacademy/vue-3-guide/src/resources/01-changes/05-transition.md

 ## Router Transitions

 Due to some changes with the router we can no longer wrap `RouterView` in a `Transition` component.
-This syntax has change as below.
+This syntax has changed as below.

 __router transtion vue 2__